The Politics of Prosecutors

 Berkshire and Suffolk counties, Massachusetts

-Both elected in 2018 on reform platforms, Harrington an d Rollins are implementing different pretrial detention policies, The Appeal’s Joshua Vaughn reported.
+Both elected in 2018 on reform platforms, Harrington and Rollins are implementing different pretrial detention policies, The Appeal’s Joshua Vaughn reported.
 Vaughn identified vast disparities in how often state prosecutors are requesting that someone be detained pretrial on the grounds that they are dangerous.
 Harrington has overseen a large increase in such requests this year.
 She attributes this to her policy of mostly ending the use of cash bail, and relying on dangerousness hearings instead.
-Some advocates say that stymies the goal of reducing pretrial detention.
+Advocates say that stymies the goal of reducing pretrial detention.